awvwgk/foopss/pages/index.rst

 - cannot directly use C procedure pointer due to conversion from Fortran to C string
 - call back needs to be wrapped twice in Fortran for robustness
-- string need not to be ``NUL`` terminated when passing length as argument
+- string need not be ``NUL`` terminated when passing length as an argument

 .. code-block:: c
    :caption: Exported C API for the callback mechanism